Ahren-Chen/MeshGenerator/logbook.md

   * Have not yet done anything with the debug option
 * Implemented checking for centroid option during debug program
 * Implemented alpha value for vertices

+Feb 8 2023:
+Mingyang Xu:
+* Implemented adding the polygon neighbor list for each polygon method.
+* Improved the checking_polygon function to less parmater.
+* Implemented the method for calculating centroid.